ME Student & Engineer — University of Michigan

 Nov 2024 — Present · Ann Arbor, MI

-Developing sustainable engineering solutions for indigenous communities in Brazil's Pantanal region — designing and fabricating an eco-incinerator prototype capable of processing up to 10 lb of waste per cycle, while building the community around the project.
+Developing sustainable engineering solutions for indigenous communities in Brazil's Pantanal region — designing and fabricating an eco-incinerator prototype while building the community around the project through recruiting and outreach.

-• Designed and assembled an eco-incinerator prototype with airflow-optimized combustion supporting 300+ community members
+• Design and assemble an eco-incinerator prototype with airflow-optimized combustion supporting 300+ community members

-• Fabricated physical components using band saws, mills, and angle grinders for iterative testing
+• Fabricate physical components using band saws, mills, and angle grinders for iterative testing

-• Doubled team size through strategic recruiting events, socials, and networking initiatives
+• Double team size through strategic recruiting events, socials, and networking initiatives

 Engineering Competencies Demonstrated